If you’ve ever wondered:

 Sifu Adam is the State of California representative of The System Wing Chun under Florida-based Sifu William (Bill) Graves of the Leung Sheung line of Wing Chun.
 As such, Sifu Adam is an official lineage holder of the Worldwide Leung Sheung Lineage Association.
 Sifu Adam Williss was inducted into the United States Martial Arts Hall of Fame in 2010, founder of Wing Chun Against Bullying, president of the Dragon Family Wing Chun Association and member of the International Kung Fu Federation, Independent Martial Arts Federation, International Combat Martial Arts Unions Association, United States Kuo Shu Federation, Ving Tsun Athletic Association and National Qigong (Chi Kung) Association.

 Head Instructor – Irvine School

 Sifu Derrick Mansell is the head instructor at our Irvine Wing Chun school and is the senior-most student of Sifu Adam Williss.
 As such, he is a lineage holder of the Dragon Family Wing Chun and the Worldwide Leung Sheung Lineage Association.
-With 8 years experience, he has dedicated his life to Wing Chun and in helping others through the art he calls “the best thing I’ve ever done”.
-Sifu Derrick founded the UCI Wing Chun class in Fall of 2018.
-He is the former president and current vice-president of the Dragon Family Wing Chun Association.
-He also serves on the Board of Directors for Wing Chun Against Bullying.
+With 9 years experience, he has dedicated himself to helping others through Wing Chun… the art he calls “the best thing I’ve ever done”.
+In the fall of 2018, Sifu Derrick founded the UCI Wing Chun class.
+He is Vice President of the Dragon Family Wing Chun Association and serves on the Board of Directors for Wing Chun Against Bullying.